-- A. A cohort of individuals who received ABRYSVO will form the ABRYSVO cohort and must have: - A record for at least one dose of ABRYSVO in the study period from earliest date of vaccine availability to 31 May 2026; the date of ABRYSVO vaccination will define the index date for this cohort - No record of an RSV vaccine from a manufacturer other than Pfizer - B. A cohort of individuals who did not receive ABRYSVO but received another vaccine will form the contemporary vaccinated control cohort and must have: - A record for another vaccine (e.g., influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B listed in Section 9.3.3) within 30 days of a corresponding ABRYSVO vaccinee's vaccination date; the control's index date will be the date of the control's non-RSV vaccine - No record for any RSV vaccine on the index date or in the baseline period (i.e., 2 years prior to the index date) - Individuals in the vaccinated control cohort who go on to receive an RSV vaccine following their index date will be censored at the time of RSV vaccination.
-If the RSV vaccine is ABRYSVO, these individuals will contribute to the ABRYSVO cohort starting from the date of ABRYSVO receipt.
+- A. A cohort of individuals who received ABRYSVO will form the ABRYSVO cohort and must have: - A record for at least one dose of ABRYSVO in the study period from 31 May 2023 (or earliest date of vaccine availability for the indicated population) to 31 May 2026; the date of ABRYSVO vaccination will define the index date for this cohort - o No record of an RSV vaccine from a manufacturer other than Pfizer - B. A cohort of individuals who did not receive ABRYSVO but received another vaccine will form the contemporary vaccinated control cohort and must have: - A record for another vaccine (eg, influenza vaccine, COVID-19 vaccine, and other pre-specified vaccines such as shingles, hepatitis B listed in Section 9.3.3) within 30 days of a corresponding ABRYSVO vaccinee's vaccination date; the control's index date will be the date of the control's non-RSV vaccine - No record for any RSV vaccine on the index date or in the baseline period (ie, 2 years prior to the index date) - Individuals in the vaccinated control cohort who go on to receive an RSV vaccine following their index date will be censored at the time of RSV vaccination.
+If the RSV vaccine is ABRYSVO, these individuals will contribute to the ABRYSVO cohort starting from the date of ABRYSVO receipt. - C. A cohort of individuals who did not receive ABRYSVO or another vaccine on the index date but had at least one vaccination record in the year prior to the index date will form the contemporary unvaccinated control cohort and must have: - No record for any RSV vaccine on or within 30 days of the index date or in the baseline period (ie, 2 years prior to the index date)

-- C. A cohort of individuals who did not receive ABRYSVO or another vaccine on the index date but had at least one vaccination record in the year prior to the index date will form the contemporary unvaccinated control cohort and must have: - No record for any RSV or other vaccine (e.g., those listed in Section 9.3.3) on the index date - This cohort will be assigned an index date matched to a corresponding ABRYSVO vaccinee's vaccination date.
-If the vaccination is associated with a healthcare encounter (i.e., inpatient or outpatient visit), the unvaccinated control will be required to have a healthcare encounter within 30 days of the assigned index date, and the date of the healthcare encounter will be set as the index date for the unvaccinated control. - Individuals in the unvaccinated control cohort who go on to receive an RSV vaccine following their index date will be censored at the time of RSV vaccination.
-If the RSV vaccine is ABRYSVO, these individuals will contribute to the ABRYSVO cohort starting from the date of ABRYSVO receipt. - Regular use of preventive medical care, defined as at least one vaccination record in the year prior to the index date.
+- No record for any other vaccine (eg, those listed in Section 9.3.3) on or within 30 days of the index date - This cohort will be assigned an index date matched to a corresponding ABRYSVO vaccinee's vaccination date.
+If the vaccination is associated with a healthcare encounter (ie, inpatient [IP] or outpatient [OP] visit), the unvaccinated control will be required to have a healthcare encounter within 30 days of the assigned index date, and the date of the healthcare encounter will be set as the index date for the unvaccinated control. - Individuals in the unvaccinated control cohort who go on to receive an RSV vaccine following their index date will be censored at the time of RSV vaccination.
+If the RSV vaccine is ABRYSVO, these individuals will contribute to the ABRYSVO cohort starting from the date of ABRYSVO receipt. - o Regular use of preventive medical care, defined as at least one vaccination record between 365 to 31 days prior to the index date.